eukarr/urea_physchem/README.md

 # urea_physchem
 This repository contains raw spectral data and analysis script on optical properties of carbon nanoparticles obtained from urea or thiourea and citric acid.
-The major results of the analysis are collected in a manuscript submitted to [Physchem](https://www.mdpi.com/journal/physchem).
-The paper link will be added here upon the manuscript acceptance.
+The major results of the analysis are collected in a manuscript published in [Physchem]([https://www.mdpi.com/journal/physchem](https://www.mdpi.com/2673-7167/3/1/8)).

 ## Files
 * `composition.R` General script used for data import, data processing, and plots generation.
 The script is self-explanatory, and the clue points are described in the comments